-Prerequisites: Two semesters of intermediate Spanish at the college level or Placement exam; Consent of department.
-Grade exceptions: Graded on an S/U basis.
+Prerequisites: Two semesters of intermediate Spanish at the college level or placement exam; consent of department.
+Grade exceptions: Graded on an S/U bases.
 Offered: Interim, by arrangement.
-Special Notes: Program must be approved by the Languages and Cultures department in advance.
+Special Notes: Program must be approved by the Languages, Cultures, and Reconciliation Studies department in advance.
 Enrollment is limited.